 If you’re looking for a nice easy walk into the spectacular Trossachs National Park in the southern borders of the Highlands I reckon the meandering path that winds its way up Ben Ledi should be your first port of call.

 The Trossachs are a favourite hiking area for visitors and locals alike due to the fact there are so many well-maintained paths that run through the area alongside the myriad lochs that cover this part of Scotland.

 There are two main entry points into the national park if you visit from the south which are the A82 from Glasgow and the A84 from Stirling, but it’s the latter that will take you to the foot of Ben Ledi.

-If I was you though I’d keep a watchful eye on the roadsigns once you pass the village of Kilmahog as it’s just a wee bit further on where you’ll see the signs for the Strathyre log cabin site.
-As soon as you see the signpost you’ll have to take an abrupt turn onto a narrow bridge which leads towards the cabins to the north and a limited car park to the south.
+Keep a watchful eye on the road signs once you pass the village of Kilmahog as it’s just a wee bit further on where you’ll see the signpost for the Strathyre log cabin site.
+As soon as you see the sign you’ll have to take an abrupt turn onto a narrow bridge which leads towards the cabins in one direction and a small car park in the other.

 From here you’ll be presented with information signs pointing to Ben Ledi along with an occasional glimpse of the summit through the dark pine forest that rings the popular landmark.

 I’ll say at this point that if you’re not really in the mood for an uphill climb you have another equally stunning walk if you follow the path running past the Strathyre cabins alongside Loch Lubnaig.